mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

 ## EXAMPLE PAGE

-**IMPORTANT:** *Blocks should be used in the same order & written as shown in the example for consistency and whitespace control.*
+**IMPORTANT:** *Blocks should be called/used in the same order & written as shown in the example for consistency and whitespace control across all the pages.*

 ```jinja
 {% extends "pages/base/base-main.html" %}